Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Hostel in Santa Teresa

 After being served breakfast around 7:00 am, you will trek to Collpani, a small valley with a river of the same name.
 This river is one of the sources of freshwater in Santa Teresa.
 Continuing from here, we will be hiking by the banks of the Urubamba River, observing a few agricultural fields with corn and other tropical fruits.
-In some seasons of the year, it is possible to see some locals farming the fields and collecting fruits and joining them.
+In some seasons of the year, it is possible to see locals farming the fields, collecting fruits, and joining them.
 After all this adventure, we will stop at a restaurant in Hidroelectrica to have lunch.
-After a delicious meal, we have some time to rest and be ready to continue our hike among the train lines for two and a half hours in the middle of the jungle.
+After a delicious meal, we have some time to rest and prepare for our hike, which will take us two and a half hours through the jungle along the train lines.
 We will enjoy the sound of the birds and observe the different flora.
 We arrive at the base of Machu Picchu, Aguas Calientes, in the afternoon.

-We will bring you to your hostel with hot water and private bathrooms; then we will meet you to enjoy dinner in a local restaurant.
+We will bring you to your hostel, which includes hot water and private bathrooms, and then meet you to enjoy dinner at a local restaurant.

-ZIPLINING/CANOPY – If you want to, you can take this optional activity of Zipline.
-For that, you will be transported by car to the zip line zone and after the activity, you will also be transferred to Hidroelectrica, then continue the hike to Aguas Calientes.
+ZIPLINING/CANOPY – If you want to, you can take this optional activity of ziplining.
+For that, you will be transported by car to the zip line zone, and after the activity, you will also be transferred to Hidroelectrica, then continue the hike to Aguas Calientes.

 Cola de Mono – South America’s highest zip lines!